crowdlingo/course/src/speaking/swimming.md

 ## Vocabulary

 <vocab-list>
+- swimming
+  - the act of swimming
+- important
+  - of great significance or value
 - compulsory
   - required by rule
-- important
-  - of great significance or value
-- swimming
+- Swimming
   - the act of swimming

 <!-- blank -->